timurlenk07/sim2real_lane_segment/README.md

 - Press 'Backspace' in order to random reset the environment
 - Press 'Q' to quit

-Additional to selecting a map one may specifiy to use domain randomization with the _domain_rand_ flag set to True.
+Additional to selecting a map one may specify to use domain randomization with the _domain_rand_ flag set to True.
 Another flag worthy of note is _distortion_ that allows camera distortion in domain randomization.

 Saving of recorded videos is done via a background thread.